ErikaKriks/project2/README.md

 ## Releases
-This project started as a project.
+This project started as a [project](https://github.com/ErikaKriks/project1)

 ### [v.1.1](https://github.com/ErikaKriks/project2/tree/v.1.1)
 Script from previous exercise was adapted for the Class data structure.